 - Finances (27%), lack of awareness (16%), and lack of desire (16%) remain significant barriers to ADU development.
-Jurisdictions also report that the State's top-down approach to this series of ADU legislation presents challenges for local ADU construction. - Although lower income and lower resource communities in Los Angeles County are constructing a large share of ADUs, a majority of ADU production takes place in areas with high home values and incomes, such as the San Francisco Bay Area. - A majority (53%) of homeowners building ADUs rely on conventional loan finance from banks, while 27% use a home equity line of credit.
+Jurisdictions also report that the State's top-down approach to this series of ADU legislation presents challenges for local ADU construction. - Although lower income and lower resource communities in Los Angeles County are constructing a large share of ADUs, a majority of ADU production takes place in areas with high home values and incomes, such as the San Francisco Bay Area. - A majority (53%) of homeowners building ADUs rely on conventional loan finance from banks, while 27% (generally the more affluent homeowners) use a home equity line of - A growing number of jurisdictions have implemented best practices to eliminate barriers to ADU construction, such as offering ADU prototypes and pre-approved plans, building partnerships to help homeowners finance ADUs, offering ADU bonus programs, and providing financial relief in the form of fee reductions and/or waivers. - Approximately 50% of jurisdictions expressed interest in adopting zoning law changes to permit missing middle housing, although most have not yet begun.